simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-09-21
+<br />**Date image released:**  2024-09-22
-<br />**This image is owned by:**  Emili Vilamala
+<br />**This image is owned by:**
+Anthony Artese

-<br />**Title of the image:**  Sunrise Shadows in the Sky
+<br />**Title of the image:**  Chicagohenge: Equinox in an Aligned City
-<br />**Description for the image:**  The defining astronomical moment of this September's equinox is at 12:44 UTC on September 22, when the Sun crosses the celestial equator moving south in its yearly journey through planet Earth's sky.
-That marks the beginning of fall for our fair planet in the northern hemisphere and spring in the southern hemisphere, when day and night are nearly equal around the globe.
-Of course, if you celebrate the astronomical change of seasons by watching a sunrise you can also look for crepuscular rays.
-Outlined by shadows cast by clouds, crepuscular rays can have a dramatic appearance in the twilight sky during any sunrise (or sunset).
-Due to perspective, the parallel cloud shadows will seem to point back to the rising Sun and a place due east on your horizon on the equinox date.
-But in this spectacular sunrise skyscape captured in early June, the parallel shadows and crepuscular rays appear to converge toward an eastern horizon's more northerly sunrise.
-The well-composed photo places the rising Sun just behind the bell tower of a church in the town of Vic, province of Barcelona, Catalonia, Spain.
+<br />**Description for the image:**  Chicago, in a way, is like a modern Stonehenge.
+The way is east to west, and the time is today.
+Today, and every equinox, the Sun will set exactly to the west, everywhere on Earth.
+Therefore, today in Chicago, the Sun will set directly down the long equatorially-aligned grid of streets and buildings, an event dubbed #chicagohenge.
+Featured here is a Chicago Henge picture taken during the  equinox in mid-September of 2017 looking along part of Upper Wacker Drive.
+Many cities, though, have streets or other features that are well-aligned to Earth's spin axis.
+Therefore, quite possibly, your  favorite street may also run east - west.
+Tonight at sunset, with a quick glance, you can actually find out.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/RayosCrepusculares.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/Chicagohenge_Artese_1320.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).